 - Advising directors following a Disqualification Order being made.
 In certain circumstances, a director is able to apply to the Court to request permission to act as a director of a company or in a managerial role.

 - Advising disqualified directors on their duties and responsibilities.

 - Advising disqualified directors on ways in which they can restructure their business and affairs so to enable their businesses to continue to run without breaching the terms of their disqualification.

-Defending disqualification proceedings is extremely important due to the impact such an order can have on a director’s business.
+Defending director disqualification proceedings is extremely important due to the impact such an order can have on a director’s business.
 Disqualified directors will be prevented from acting as director of a company and from holding a managerial role within a company for up to 15 years.
-Therefore, it is vital for directors to take timely advice, including when a company is struggling, to ensure that they do not fall foul of the relevant law.
+Therefore, it is vital for directors to take timely director disqualification advice, including when a company is struggling, to ensure that they do not fall foul of the relevant law.